-- When the Idle screen displays, press the Ph.Book soft key. - Scroll to Speed dial by pressing the Up or Down key and press the Select soft key or the key.

-Select the key to which you wish to assign the speeddialing number, from the 2 to 9 keys, and press the Select soft key or the key.
+- 1. In Idle mode, press the Menu soft key to access Menu mode. - 2.
+Using the Navigation keys, scroll to the Phonebook icon.
+Press the Select soft key or the icon key to enter your Phonebook. - 3.
+Scroll to Speed Dial by pressing the Up or Down key and press the Select soft key or the ork key. - Select the key to which you wish to assign the speeddialing number, from the 2 to 9 keys, and press the Select soft key or the key.